Technologicat/unpythonic/doc/macros.md

 ### The xmas tree combo

 The macros in ``unpythonic.syntax`` are designed to work together, but some care needs to be taken regarding the order in which they expand.
+This complexity unfortunately comes with any pick-and-mix-your-own-language kit, because some features inevitably interact.
+For example, it is possible to lazify [continuation-enabled](https://en.wikipedia.org/wiki/Continuation-passing_style) code, but running the transformations the other way around produces nonsense.

 For simplicity, **the block macros make no attempt to prevent invalid combos** (unless there is a specific technical reason to do that for some particular combination).
 Be careful; e.g. don't nest several ``with tco`` blocks (lexically), that won't work.